UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <opt text="<code>[1, 2, 3, 4, 5, 6]</code>">

-Do we start labelling at 1?
+Do we start labeling at 1?

 </opt>